alex-arana/dtsproject/trunk/dts-batchjob/readme.txt

   (Do not use this in production !
 Please configure a db for use in production)

-- Note, you can use the pre-packaged platform independent [file-based] HSQL Database provided in this download (see below for configruation instructions).
+- Note, you can use the pre-packaged platform independent [file-based] HSQL Database provided in this download for lightweight deployments (see below for configruation instructions).